 “I am the very first female in the family to graduate from university.
 Getting that chance to complete my education made me realize that the sky is not the limit - it’s just a stepping stone.”

 “Through my education I learned that you don’t need to sit at home and wait for a job to come to you.
-You need create opportunities for yourself.
+You need to create opportunities for yourself.
 I am now a role model to my family and community, because I’ve gone that extra mile to bring in money for the whole family.
 My business started making fritters, and it’s just kept growing.”

-“I chose to become a teacher because I want to give children that hope.
+“I want to become a teacher because I want to give children that hope.
 I have been through what many of them are going through, and I believe that anyone can make it.
 I have gone back home to bring change to my community, and I am joining with other CAMA teachers, tutoring children in my community, to help them improve their grades, so that they can graduate and help more girls too.”